GideonPARANOID/code-sketchpad/linux.md

 ### Format

-The format of the `cronjobs` file is a bit odd, but fairly easy once you get your head around them:
+The format of the `cronjobs` file is a bit odd, but fairly easy once you get your head around it:

     <minute> <hour> <day of month> <month> <day of week> <job>